 Neal tried to blink away the blurriness in his vision, and calculate how long it’s been since he called Agent Burke.
 He assumed it would take around ten minutes for the FBI to storm the gates.
 He spent maybe five packing the money.
 That left five more.
 There was only one way he was going to stall this man for that long.

 Neal dove forward and tackled the man to the ground.
-The man hadn't seen it coming, and lost his balance quickly, his weight playing against him.
+The man hadn’t seen it coming, and lost his balance quickly, his weight playing against him.
 He grunted as he struck the ground, Neal on top of him.
-But even with taking him by surprise, Neal was no match.
+But even with the element of surprise, Neal was no match.
 The man tossed him aside easily, and Neal landed on his shoulder, crying out in pain.

 Neal painfully pulled himself to his feet, stumbling into the wall next to him.
 Distant yells told him the FBI had arrived.
-They arrived much quicker than he'd thought.
+Which was much quicker than he’d expected.
 Neal pushed himself off the wall, but the man grabbed him around the ankle and slammed him down again.
 Dazed, Neal looked up and realized that he was right next to the shelf inside the vault.
 Grabbing it with both hands, Neal yanked as hard as he could.
 It tilted and crashed down, hitting the man hard.
 He fell back with a yell and Neal scrambled to his feet.

-The man hit the ground, pinned underneath the metal, and swore viciously as it crushed his leg.
+The man struggled, pinned underneath the metal shelf, and swore viciously as it crushed his leg.
 Neal dropped the money-filled bag next to him.
 He started to step over the man, when the man caught his ankle.

 Neal shook his leg free and wiped more blood off his face, and running down the hallway, falling against the wall with every few steps.
 Kate suddenly appeared at the gate.

 “Security is still caught up with the fire, but the FBI is here!” she said as she pulled the gate open.
 She looked at Neal’s face, and gasped.
 “Oh, my god, Neal—”